PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/_index.md

 ### Reset action

-Last action is used to reset the persisted filters and your grid filtering/sorting.
+This action resets the persisted filters and your grid filtering/sorting.
 This action is the same for nearly all grids so PrestaShop provides a common controller to manage it, and you actually already set it via the grid definition.

-It is defined in the `SearchAndResetType` options, it uses `admin_common_reset_search_by_filter_id` and only needs the filter id to identify the filters to clear, and a redirection route.
+It is defined in the [`SearchAndResetType` options]({{< ref "/1.7/development/components/grid/filter-types-reference#searchandresettype" >}}), it uses `admin_common_reset_search_by_filter_id` and only needs the filter id to identify the filters to clear, and a redirection route.

 ```php
     ...